aerogear/native-android-example/README.md

     }
 }
 ```

-The next place that `mobileService` is accessed is the `MainActivity`.
+The next place that `mobileService` is accessed is the `MainActivity` to configure client.
-Here it is import directly from the `AppAuthActivity`, this would not be necessary.
-As `MobileService.class` could have been imported directly.
-How ever the object is imported, the use case and a data will remain the same.
-Here the `mobileservice` is used in the configuration of the graphQL client.

 ```java
 ...
 import static com.m.services.appAuth.AppAuthActivity.mobileService;

 public class MainActivity extends AppCompatActivity implements MessageHandler {